-backend.
+backend

 In AIX, the program that is invoked by the qdaemon process to run a print or batch job.
 Synonymous with backend program.

-backend program.
+backend program

 Synonym for backend.

+backlog

-backlog.
-In Infoprint, the amount of time calculated by Infoprint that is required to print all of the jobs currently in a queue.
+In InfoPrint, the amount of time calculated by InfoPrint that is required to print all of the jobs currently in a queue.

+backspace

-backspace.
-In Infoprint, to back up and reprint pages in a job.
+In InfoPrint, the action used to back up and reprint pages in a job.

+bar code

-bar code.
-(1) A code representing characters by sets of parallel bars of varying thickness and separation that are read optically by transverse scanning.
-(2) An array of parallel rectangular bars and spaces that together represent data elements or characters in a particular symbology.
+A code representing characters by sets of parallel bars of varying thickness and separation that are read optically by transverse scanning.
+An array of parallel rectangular bars and spaces that together represent data elements or characters in a particular symbology.
 The bars and spaces are arranged in a predetermined pattern following unambiguous rules defined by the symbology.